The efficient certification of knottedness and Thurston norm

 6pt {\caps 1.4.
 Structure of the paper} 6pt

 In Section 2, we recall some of the basic theory of sutured manifolds.
 In Section 3, we introduce `decorated' sutured manifolds and `allowable' hierarchies.
 The key result here is Theorem 3.1 which implies that allowable hierarchies can be used certify Thurston norm.
 In Section 4, we show that if a surface extends to an allowable hierarchy, then certain modifications can be made to it, and the resulting surface still extends to an allowable hierarchy.
 In Section 5, we introduce handle structures for sutured manifolds, and regulated surfaces.
 We also introduce the complexity of a handle structure, and explain how it behaves when a decomposition along a regulated surface is performed.
 In Section 6, we give some simplifications that can be made to a handle structure.
 We also explain how we need only to work with a finite universal list of 0-handle types.
 In Section 7, we develop an algebraic theory of regulated surfaces.
 We introduce a minor variant, known as `boundary-regulated' surfaces, and show how they may expressed as solutions to certain equations.
 We also explain how summation of boundary-regulated surfaces can be interpreted topologically.
 Finally, we show that decompositions can always be made along fundamental regulated surfaces.
-This central result is Theorem 7.8.
+This central result is Theorem 7.9.
 In Section 8, we bound the complexity of fundamental surfaces, using tools from linear algebra.
 In Section 9, we recall an algorithm of Agol, Hass and Thurston [2], and show how it can be used to determine the parallelity bundle for the manifold obtained by decomposing along a surface.
 In Section 10, we show to remove this parallelity bundle algorithmically.
-In Section 11, we show how it suffices to focus our attention on 3-manifolds that are atoroidal.
+In Section 11, we show how it suffices to focus our attention on 3-manifolds that are irreducible and atoroidal.
 This convenient hypothesis occurs at several points in the preceding argument.
 In Section 12, we show how to certify efficiently that a sutured manifold is a product.
 This is useful because the hierarchies that we use terminate in products rather than 3-balls, for mostly technical reasons.
 We then go on to prove the main theorem in the special case where the 3-manifold is Seifert fibred.
-In Section 13, we describe in detail the certificate for Thurston norm, we show why it always exists, and how it may be verified in polynomial time.
-In Sections 14 and 15, we give the proofs of Theorems 1.4 and 1.7.
+In Section 13, we complete the proof of Theorem 1.5 in the case of compact orientable irreducible 3-manifolds with (possibly empty) toroidal boundary.
+We describe in detail the certificate for Thurston norm, we show why it always exists, and how it may be verified in polynomial time.
+In Section 14, we show how to deal with the general case of 3-manifolds that might be reducible or have non-toroidal boundary components.
+In Section 15, we give the proofs of Theorems 1.7 and 1.8.
+In Section 16, we provide a proof of Theorem 1.4.